ishanarya0/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Here are the source codes to the various problems I have solved using AI algorithms.
+Here are the source codes to the various problems I have solved using AI algorithms and techniques.